Please register, this function is available for registered users only.

 Establish priority actions.

-An initial health assessment needs to collect information on health and nutrition status, risks, resources and performance.
-Data is derived from different sources, require specific tools and methodologies and is expanded over time.
+Data is derived from different sources, requires specific tools and methodologies and is expanded over time.

 Health status and risks